markus-brln/website/README.md

 ## Harbor setup

-- I want to make my cluster self-sufficient such that I don't need to touch the laptop that I'm deploying on but can push new code from anywhere
-- Plan:
-  - FluxCD to get config and docker image changes
-  - Harbor publicly available (with authentication) via ingress, so I can push images
 - Make harbor helm chart, using harbor's chart: https://artifacthub.io/packages/helm/harbor/harbor/1.3.2?modal=values
   - `helm repo add harbor https://helm.goharbor.io`
   - Copy and adapt values